Justin Patton

-Justin Nicholas Patton (born June 14, 1997) is an American professional basketball player for Cholet Basket of the French LNB Pro A. He played college basketball for the Creighton Bluejays.
+Justin Nicholas Patton (born June 14, 1997) is an American professional basketball player for the Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).
+He played college basketball for the Creighton Bluejays.
 Patton was selected with the 16th overall pick in the 2017 NBA draft by the Chicago Bulls, but was traded to the Minnesota Timberwolves.
 He has also played for the Philadelphia 76ers and Oklahoma City Thunder.
-In 2021-22, he led the Israeli Basketball Premier League in blocks per game.
+In 2021–22, he led the Israeli Basketball Premier League in blocks per game.

 Early life and education

 Patton was born to Tora Patton.
 He has three siblings, Terrel Steen, Kendall Patton, and Raven Bryson.
 He was a social work major at Creighton, and is the cousin of Creighton's former basketball player Donnie Johnson.

 High school career

 Patton attended Omaha North High School in Omaha, Nebraska.
 He played with the Omaha Sports Academy Crusaders on the AAU circuit.
 He was rated by Scout.com as a five-star recruit and was recruited by Creighton University basketball.